mdg-iitr-learning/Open-Lectures-2018/README.md

 * [Developing Android Apps](https://in.udacity.com/course/android-development-for-beginners--ud837) - Created by Google and offered on Udacity, this course is a nice stepping stone if you have prior programming experience

 ## Documentation
-* [Official Android Developers Documentation](https://developer.android.com/guide/) - Contains beginner level tutorials as well as reference of all classes for more advanced developer
+* [Official Android Developers Documentation](https://developer.android.com/guide/) - Contains beginner level tutorials as well as reference of all classes for more advanced developers

 ## Blogs
 * [Vogella Android Tutorials](http://www.vogella.com/tutorials/android.html) - Short and precise tutorials about Android Development: tools installation, debugging and using various features